jannelliv/flinkMonitor/README.md

 --out <file>                Write verdicts to <file>, which must not exist --out <host>:<port>         Connect to the given TCP server and write verdicts

---monitor <command>         Name of the monitor executable (default: monpoly)
+--monitor <command>         Name of the monitor executable and additional arguments (default: "monpoly -negate")

 --sig <file>                Name of the signature file